crtcards1/demo_class/Lab Guide.md

 ![snort_rules](Screenshots/6.png)
-To save our changes we enter `Control + X` to exit, type `Y` to confirm saving our newly written snort rules, and `enter`.
+To save our changes we enter `Control + X` to exit, type `Y` to confirm saving our newly written Snort rules, and `Enter`.

 With our custom Snort rules in place for the Dark Kittens C2 IPs, we now verify that our defensive measures are effective.
 By running Snort in PCAP mode against `dark_kittens.pcap`, any attempts by the internal host to communicate with the identified C2 IPs (`5.252.153.241`, `45.125.66.32`, `45.125.66.252`) will trigger alerts directly in the console.
-First, were going to create a quick custom snort.conf file for testing purpose, so we don't test against all the snort rules in the system.
+First, we're going to create a quick custom `snort.conf` file for testing purposes, so we don't test against all the Snort rules in the system.

 ```bash
 sudo nano /etc/snort/snort_local.conf